aeon-toolkit/aeon/docs/source/get_involved/code_of_conduct.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Participants who are asked to stop any inappropriate behaviour are
 expected to comply immediately.
-This applies to all sktime community
+This applies to all aeon community
 events and platforms, either online or in-person.
 If a participant
 engages in behaviour that violates this Code of Conduct, any member of
 the core development team may warn the offender, ask them to leave the